qvdm/PasswordThing/docs/programming.md

 # Introduction

-The Password Thing (PT) provides a programming interface to allow you to use extended functionality that would be difficult to implement using just the three (or two) buttons on the device.
+The Password Thing (PT) provides a **"programming"** interface to allow you to use extended functionality that would be difficult to implement using just the three (or two) buttons on the device.

+Note that the term **"Programming"** is used here to describe customization of the operation of the device.

+The actual code running on the PT is documented in the **Hardware and Software** section of this manual.

 # Software